 Quality Pattern

 Bearers of qualities are bound to their qualities via the gsoc:hasQuality relation, and qualities to their bearers via the gsoc:isQualityOf relation.
-Importantly, qualities such as Thickness can have values such as Thin, Thin-Thick, 1.2m, 1.2m-4.3m.
+Importantly, qualities such as Thickness can have categorical values such as Thin, Thin to Thick, or quantitative measurement values such as 1.2m, 1.2m-4.3m.
 Qualities are bound to their values via the hasValue relation.
-In an instance, qualities and quality values are also instances and typically specified a using blank node: in the example below, a blank node is used to specify the type of quality (gsop:Metamorphic_Grade), and another blank node is used to specify the medium metamorphic grade value.
+Values are subclasses of gsoc:Quality_Value.
+In an instance, qualities and quality values are also instances and typically specified a using blank node: in the example below, a blank node is used to specify the type of quality (gsgq:Metamorphic_Grade), and another blank node is used to specify the medium metamorphic grade value.

 con:XmRockBody

-a gsog:Complex ;
+a gsgu:Complex ;

 gsoc:hasConstituent [

-a gslth:gneiss ;
+a gsrm:Gneiss ;

 gsoc:hasQuality [

-a gsop:Metamorphic_Grade ;
+a gsgq:Metamorphic_Grade ;

-gsoc:hasValue [ a gsmg:medium_metamorphic_grade ]
+gsoc:hasValue [ a gsgq:Medium_Metamorphic_Grade ]

 ] ;